kawiraaa/tb-analysis/README.md

 ### 4. Handling Missing Values

 Some categorical columns contained invalid entries, such as:
-`'nan'`,blank values (`''`).These were replaced with valid categories.This improved data completeness and prevents missing-value issues during analysis.
+`'nan'`,blank values (`''`).These were replaced with valid categories.
+This improved data completeness and prevents missing-value issues during analysis.

 Checking missing values: